Exjade; Jadenu; Jadenu Sprinkle

-- If you have kidney or liver problems, talk with your doctor.
+- If your child has kidney or liver problems, talk with your child’s doctor.
 This drug may need to be avoided or the dose may need to be changed with certain types of kidney or liver problems.

 - This drug may raise the chance of very bad and sometimes deadly stomach or bowel side effects like ulcers or bleeding.
 The risk is greater in older people.
 The risk is also greater in people who have had stomach or bowel ulcers or bleeding before.
 These problems may occur without warning signs.
 Talk with the doctor.